 - It identifies your safest foods

 (*Note: MRT is designed to identify sensitivity reactions only.
 It is not intended to identify or diagnose food allergies or celiac disease.
 If you have either food allergies, celiac disease, lactose or fructose intolerance/malabsorption, additional steps need to be taken in your therapy.
-Make sure to discuss with your healthcare practitioner.)
+Make sure to discuss this with your healthcare practitioner.)

 The best individually prescribed eating plan is LEAP under the guidance of a fully trained Certified LEAP Therapist or other practitioner experienced with the LEAP protocols.
-The reason is because no other approach is as easy to follow and no other approach decreases diet-induced inflammation as fast as LEAP.
+The reason is that no other approach is as easy to follow and no other approach decreases diet-induced inflammation as fast as LEAP.

 Find out if food sensitivities are a part of your lingering health problems.

 A quick 4-step tour clearly explaining food sensitivity plus a Complementary Patient Prescreening if you are currently experiencing chronic unresolved health problems.